darkzeroman/CalculatorCpp/README.txt

 I am an experienced software developer who is taking a class on C++.
 The idea for this project was a homework which I have added to.

-I am also learning about standard naming conventions.
 Currently the naming convention is camel casing for methods and undercase with underscore for variable names.

 This is a simple calculator that accepts Numbers and Add/Multiplication/Subtract/Division.

 Expressions are evaluated by the shunting yard algorithm, which converts infix expressions to postfix expressions.
 Pseudocode: http://bit.ly/NDNpU

+Random Notes:
+- Numbers should be within the int range.
+- Used Google's cpplint and cppchecker

 Includes the classes:

-Calculator: Main class which calls the scanner to build and evaluate an expression.
+Calculator: Main class which calls the scanner to build and evaluate an expression of tokens.
 Scanner: Reads from stdin and creates tokens.
 Token: Base class for NumberToken, OperatorToken, EOLToken
 TokenFactory: has static methods which creates the appropriate type of tokens